kelvn-dev/documentation-hub/interview-preparation/java.md

 Enum is thread-safe

-Mock là để bypass những phần k cần test
+Mock là để bypass những phần k cần test. sample scenario: When testing the OrderService, you want to verify its logic for different payment outcomes, run test with live payment provider is unreliable => create a mock of the PaymentGateway to control its responses and bypass the actual external communication

 is hibernate an interface implementation or vice versa ?

+Tomcat is default embedded web server.
+When run a Spring Boot application, it starts up an instance of Tomcat within the same process. spring-boot-starter-web dependency automatically includes spring-boot-starter-tomcat